NikhilMukraj/spiking-neural-networks/README.md

   - Hopfield network needs its own graph representation, should extend graph trait, some of graph trait could be split up so graph used in lattice simulation has functionality for STDP weights while Hopfield static weights don't change, graph trait could also be refactored so min, max, mean, and std can be passed in rather than STDP parameters
   - **Hopfield spiking neural network prototype**
     - Spiking hopfield should measure how long pattern remains after cue is removed in response in to poissonian noise and how easily it transitions from stable state to stable state, longer it stays in a certain state in response to noise indicates more stability, harder to transition indicates more stability
+  - May need to optimize gap conductance values

 - Attractor models general attractor models
+  - May need to optimize gap conductance values
   - Potentially looking at attractor based classifiers in similar fashion to izhikevich + astrocyte model before moving to liquid state machine + attractor in similar
   - Trainable attractor network model is likely a good model to look at replicating through (potentially unsupervised) hebbian dynamics
 - Track when stable states occur